epieffe/tweet-logger/README.md

+# Please Note:
+This program had been running for two weeks from 02/18/2018 untill 05/04/2018 on a raspberry pi 3 logging tweets regarding Italian political elections.
+Detailed results will be published soon.
+We experimented some random crashes with the tweepy API and we suspect it is excessively memory consuming.
+We lost some tweets due to this crashes, but we had been offline for less than 36 hours overall (also for some hardware related problems).
+We would like to reimplement the tweet_logger module using a different twitter API, but the developer is into other stuff right now :)

 # What this program does
 this is a python daemon that logs tweets corresponding to certain keywords in real time using Twitter Streaming API.
 You can set your keywords in the config.py file.